sivakusayan/blog/src/posts/2023/5/browser-table-accessibility-remediation.md

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

 ## Source code
+Reading the source code for this algorithm was really helpful in constructing these minimal codepens.

 If you're curious, here is where you can walk through the algorithm's logic yourself in Chromium.
 Note how you can opt out of this entire guessing logic by just manually setting <code>role="table"</code> on the element.
 (Of course, <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA">don't use ARIA unless you need to</a>)
 - <a href="https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/renderer/modules/accessibility/ax_layout_object.cc;drc=99f969b129a7123125ac7af40afb24277dd4767a;l=1043">Chromium's layout table guess</a>